rmahinpei/rmahinpei.github.io/README.md

-I am a fully-funded Master of Science & Engineering (M.S.E.) student at [Princeton University's Computer Science Department](https://www.cs.princeton.edu/).
+I am a fully-funded Master of Science & Engineering (MSE) student at [Princeton University's Computer Science Department](https://www.cs.princeton.edu/).

-I received a Bachelor's of Science (B.Sc.) degree in Honours Computer Science along with a Mathematics Minor at the University of British Columbia (UBC).
+I received a Bachelor's of Science (BSc) degree in Honours Computer Science along with a Mathematics Minor at the University of British Columbia (UBC).
 During my undergrad, I had the pleasure of working with the [Systopia lab](https://systopia.cs.ubc.ca/) and the Numerical Linear Algebra lab at [UBC's Computer Science Department](https://www.cs.ubc.ca/).

-My current research interests include **human-centered AI, human-computer interaction, social computing, and educational technologies**.
+My research experience spans human-computer interaction, applied machine learning & artificial intelligence, and computer systems (focusing on high-performance computing).
+My current research interests are in **human-centred AI**, **social computing**, and **educational technologies**.

 <div style="text-align: center;">
 <a href="mailto:romina.mahinpei@yahoo.com">Email</a> | <a href="assets/files/CV.pdf">CV</a> | <a href="https://www.linkedin.com/in/romina-mahinpei/">LinkedIn</a> | <a href="https://orcid.org/0000-0002-7500-5928">OrcID</a>